stefward23/WebDevelopmentInfo/Tools/nmap.md

-# Nmap — quick, copy-friendly Markdown cheat sheet
+# Nmap — cheat sheet

 Below are common target specs, scan types, discovery options, and port selection examples — each command shown as an indented code block so you can paste it straight into a terminal.